mspnp/samples/solutions/secure-hybrid-network/README.md

 ## Deploy sample

-Run the following command to initiate the deployment.
-When prompted, enter values for an admin user name and password.
+Clone this repo and then run the following commands to initiate the deployment.
+When prompted, enter values for an admin username and password.
 These values are used to log into the included virtual machines.

 ```azurecli-interactive
 # clone github repo